Margaret G. Bradbury

-She was appointed as assistant professor of biology at MacMurray College in Jacksonville, Illinois, in 1962 but returned to California in 1963 as an assistant professor of Biological Sciences at San Francisco State College, becoming associate professor in 1967 and a full professor in 1971.
+She was appointed as assistant professor of biology at MacMurray College in Jacksonville, Illinois, in 1962, but returned to California in 1963 as an assistant professor of biological sciences at San Francisco State College, becoming associate professor in 1967 and a full professor in 1971.
 She remained at San Francisco State University for 34 years until her retirement in 1994.
 Bradbury also taught summer courses in ichthyology at Hopkins and took part in expeditions on the schooner Te Vega.
 She was regarded as a leading authority on the family Ogcocephalidae and published a number of papers on this group.
 She was a pioneer in the use of cladistics in her work.
-She became a Fellow and a Research Associate of Ichthyology at the California Academy of Sciences.
-In her retirement she moved to Pacific Grove where she was active as a member of the Board of Friends of the Moss Landing Marine Laboratories, and was president of that board for a number of years.
+She became a fellow and a research associate of ichthyology at the California Academy of Sciences.
+In her retirement, she moved to Pacific Grove, where she was active as a member of the Board of Friends of the Moss Landing Marine Laboratories, and was president of that board for a number of years.
 She died on 19 October 2010.

 Eponyms

-Bradbury has been honored in the specific names of the following fishes:
+Bradbury has been honored in the specific names of these fishes: